 This is my every-day rollator.
 I use it in the city to go short distances; I take it to the opera and the gym, to the coffee shop around the corner, and from the car to the bar.
 When the weather is too gross to handle, I use it to roam the hallways of my building to get my steps in.
 Its convenient shape and size mean I’ve never met an Uber whose trunk it didn’t fit.
 The byAcre’s carbon fibre bones make it the lightest rollator in the world.
 I can pick it up with one hand (and I have trouble picking up a hair dryer with one hand).

 Not pictured is the detachable back strap that comes with the byAcre, because you don’t want to tip backwards when you sit on it.
 I admit, I don’t use mine as much as I should.
 Mostly because I don’t want the strap to block my outfit.
 Pro tip: When I need to sit, I park my rollator up against a wall, so I can’t fall.

 Be sure to check the height and width levels before ordering.
 If you’re very tall, reach out to the company to see if this device is right for you.

 It took me a long time to adjust to the mobility-aid version of myself.
 But if a rollator, or any mobility aid will help you keep moving and participating in the world, I urge you to lean in.
 The thing that I needed to feel good about this disease milestone (let’s call it what it is), was representation.
 Consider tagging your snaps with #babeswithmobilityaids on social media.
+For added inspo, stream season one of Fashion Dis, the groundbreaking TV show hosted by moi.
 Your confidence (even if you’re faking it) WILL help someone still struggling to adjust to this new reality.